Axway/nightwatch-ats-reporter/README.md

 # Nightwatch ATS reporter

 A custom reporter for Nightwatch Javascript browser automation [https://nightwatchjs.org/](https://nightwatchjs.org/).
-This reporter allows you to push test results from a Nightwatch test run into ATS Test Explorer database using [ATS HTTP DB logger API](https://axway.github.io/ats-httpdblogger/swagger/index.html).
+This reporter allows you to push test results from a Nightwatch test run into ATS Test Explorer database using [ATS HTTP DB logger](https://github.com/Axway/ats-httpdblogger).

 ## How to setup